 340 – Electricity and Magnetism – A rigorous treatment of classical electromagnetic theory.
 Beginning with a review of the calculus of vector fields, these tools are applied to the study of electric and magnetic phenomena.
 Static electric and magnetic fields are treated, including their interactions with matter.
 Dynamicaleffects, including radiation, are derived from the synthesis of Maxwell’s Equations.
 Prerequisite: PHYS 330.
 MATH 307 should be taken simultaneously if not taken in a prior year.
 Four hours of lecture and tutorial each week.
 Four hours.

 391-392 – Independent Study – An independent exploration of a specialized area of physics under the guidance of a member of the department.
 Prerequisites: permission of the instructor, a cumulative GPA of 3.25 or greater, and approval of the Committee on the Curriculum.
 Three hours each.
+400– Physics Research – Students select a research topic in a specialized area of physics or astronomy.
+Projects are student-designed in consultation with a faculty member.
+A proposal (including a literature review and a research plan) must be submitted to the faculty member no later than the second week of the term in which the research is to be completed.
+The project will culminate in a formal written report and oral presentation by the end of that term.
+Prerequisite: PHYS 322 and/or permission of instructor.
+Three hours.

 430 – Introductory Quantum Mechanics – An intermediate formulation of nonrelativistic quantum mechanics using Shroedinger’s equation.
 In particular, the study of finite, infinite, and periodic potential barriers and wells will lead to a description of the hydrogen atom, simple molecules, and solids, and the nucleus at a more sophisticated level than that developed in PHYS 205.
 Three one-hour lectures per week.
 Prerequisite: PHYS 330.
 Offered alternate years.
 Three hours.